MattZackey/Atari-Reinforcement-Learning/README.md

 In the environment setup, a state is represented by four consecutive frames.
 This allows the agent to determine the motion dynamics of the environment.

 ### Circular Replay Buffer
 The fully trained DQN agent is just under 7 GB of memory, which is achieved by saving individual frames rather than states.
 These frames are stored in what is known as a circular replay buffer, which is a data structure that continuously overwrites the oldest entries.
-This circular replay buffer has been reproduced from scratch.
+This circular replay buffer has been reproduced from scratch, and is available in the utils folder.

 How it works:
  * Circular Replay Buffer Structure: The replay buffer consists of a pointer that indicates where the latest frame should be inserted.
 When the buffer is full, the pointer loops back to the start, replacing the oldest frame with the new one.